signalfx/integrations/spark/SMART_AGENT_MONITOR.md

 ## Description

-**This integration primarily consists of the Smart Agent monitor `collectd/spark`.
+This integration primarily consists of the Smart Agent monitor `collectd/spark`.
-Below is an overview of that monitor.**
+Below is an overview of that monitor.

 ### Smart Agent Monitor

-Collects metrics about a Spark cluster using the [collectd Spark Python plugin](https://github.com/signalfx/collectd-spark).
+This integration collects metrics about a Spark cluster using the [collectd Spark Python plugin](https://github.com/signalfx/collectd-spark).
 That plugin collects metrics from Spark cluster and instances by hitting endpoints specified in Spark's [Monitoring and Instrumentation